Melania Trump Misses Big Event, Now Barron MIA: Shades Of Things To Come? [Opinion]

 — Tammy Bruce (@HeyTammyBruce) January 19, 2017

-Donald Trump’s entire family, his wife Melania, all his children, and grandchildren were at the Arlington Cemetery Wreath-Laying Ceremony, all except for Barron.
+Donald Trump’s entire family, his wife, Melania, all his children, and his grandchildren, were at the Arlington cemetery wreath-laying ceremony, all except for Barron.
 The Lincoln Memorial concert was held later on in the day on Thursday.
 This event was attended by thousands and thousands of people, including Donald Trump’s entire family, all except for Barron.

 Twitter has been bombarded with “Where is Barron Trump? tweets.
 Many are concerned about Barron’s absence, asking if the child is well.
-Then of course the conspiracy theories are already starting to bubble up.
-“Where is Barron Trump?”
-Followed by “What is Trump hiding?” was seen several times on the Twitter feeds today.
+Then the conspiracy theories started to bubble up.
+“Where is Barron Trump?” followed by “What is Trump hiding?” was seen several times on the Twitter feeds today.

 Where is Barron Trump and why is he NOT with his family for this service at Arlington? @maddow #PEOTUS #FirstFamily #WhatisTRUMPhiding?